 After the initial wave of the coronavirus, one of the hardest-hit businesses were dental offices.
 They were some of the first to be held back by mandated closures.
-As a result, most dentists reported that their total collection volume is less than 5% of what is normal this year.
+According to the American Dental Association, as a result, most dentists reported that their total collection volume is less than 5% of what is normal this year.

 The Coastal Dental Group was down 35% and knew they had to do something to recoup those losses.
 As a longtime client of ours, they were already running a campaign with us.
 However, they knew that standard dental office marketing messages weren’t going to cut it.

 Because dental offices were still allowed to take in emergencies, that became the focal point of their campaign to bring in new patients.

 They switched sending this card, which highlights the importance of regular dental visits:

 …to this one, which shifts gears by centralizing on letting the community know they’re ready for dental emergencies and are taking every COVID-19 precaution possible: